-- Look into veterans’ benefits (if applicable) and possible assistance with burials costs for veterans and their spouses.
+- Look into veterans’ benefits (if applicable) and possible assistance with burial costs for veterans and their spouses.

 You’re not alone — support is available when you need it

-We understand your financial goals and needs, and can help guide you through the financial implications following the death of a loved one.
+We understand your financial goals and needs and can help guide you through your finances after the death of a spouse or family member.